larson303/business-analysis/README.md

 did not follow the traditional track of performing the same role in IT for several years.
 Most developers I know who ended up in management grew tired of writing the same code year after year, so decided to challenge themselves by stepping into management.
-In my career I have more roles than most people I have ever met in IT.
+In my career, I have fulfilled more roles than most people I have ever met in IT.
 Ironically, I found it frustrating at the time, but I believe it has also uniquely positioned me to be knowledgeable about how to create technology roadmaps, lead teams, and drive innovation across the technology stack just in time for the AI revolution.
-My goal is to help companies drive AI-Adoption with as much efficiency as possible.
+My goal is to help companies achieve AI Transformation with as much efficiency as possible.

 ### Leadership
   - Platform Manager